DiarmuidM/charity-dissolution/README.md

 The repository can be navigated as follows:
 * **data** - links to open datasets produced by this project
+* **papers** - working and conference papers documenting analysis conducted by the project team
 * **syntax** - code, written in Python and Stata, for collecting, cleaning and analysing data on charity dissolution
 * **conferences** - papers and presentations from our participation in various nonprofit/charity conferences (2018-2019)